s-ccs/Template_Thesis/README.md

 >If a fellow student wants to reproduce all your results.
 What scripts, in which order, with which data need to be run?
 >
 >Be as specific as possible.
 Plan to spend **at least 1h** on this.
+>
+>Optional: Add a pipeline plot in which the different steps are displayed together with the corresponding scripts.

 ## Overview of Folder Structure